 As experienced attorneys for DUI hit-and-run cases, we’ve worked on many cases where the DUI driver has tried to bring a defense in an attempt to excuse their behavior or try to lessen their charges.
 Some of the more common defenses we’ve seen as attorneys include the ‘it wasn’t me’ defense, claiming they weren’t driving under the influence at the time and even the more ‘offensive’ defense the evidence was incorrectly collected by police.

 DUI drivers who are faced with DUI hit and run charges try the most logical defense; that they weren’t the person driving the car at the time of the accident- the “it wasn’t me” defense.
 When this defense is raised, it’s important for witnesses of the accident to come forward with credible evidence of the accident.
 Another common defense from DUI drivers is that they weren’t drunk or reckless at the time of the accident, sometimes in connection with stating that they were not aware that they hit anything/anyone.
 These two defenses may not exonerate a drunk driver completely but can help them avoid more serious charges for their actions.

-The final, and arguably most common defense, is that the police erred when gathering evidence or when making an arrest.
+The final, and arguably most common defense, is that the police made mistakes when gathering evidence or when making an arrest.
 This third tactic often leads to crucial pieces of evidence being inadmissible, or thrown out, because of more technical violations on the part of the police.

-If you’re a bystander, try to record the license plate of the car that is at fault and fleeing the scene.
+If you’re a bystander, try to record the license plate of the car at fault if they’re fleeing the scene.
 Even if the license plate information is unavailable, try to record the description of the car including the make, model, color, and approximate year.
 Any details that may help police to identify the offending vehicle can make a significant difference.

 Call (480) 634-7480 & Speak To One Of Our AttorneysSubmit your information and we will reach out soon